 Current projects include creating an accessible inventory for campus art, a future art walk, and ongoing art collection policies for campus.

 Please contact Carol Sabbar in the Hedberg Library for questions or suggestions.

 Galleries and Displays

-Carthage’s Visual Art Inventory on DSpace
+Carthage’s Visual Art Inventory (coming soon).

 The Campbell Student Union Student Art Gallery is located in the lobby outside of the Campbell Student Union Theatre.
 Gallery exhibitions are entirely student-led.